 If you’re a small business that isn’t receiving much customer traffic through social media, despite what experts may report, social media isn’t the only place to grow your business.

-Here are 3 effective and simple ways to socially market your products or services without social media.
+3 ways to socially market your products or services without social media

 1. Encourage your existing customers to refer their friends.